 As described in detail under the headings "Executive Compensation and Related Information" and "Compensation Discussion and Analysis," our NEO compensation program is designed to attract, retain, motivate and reward high-caliber executives who are critical to our success while maintaining strong and direct links between executive pay, individual performance, the Company's financial performance and performance for our stockholders.
-The Compensation Committee believes that the Company's executive compensation programs should support the Company's objective of creating value for its stockholders.
+The Human Capital Committee believes that the Company's executive compensation programs should support the Company's objective of creating value for its stockholders.

-Accordingly, the Compensation Committee believes that NEOs should have a significant interest in the Company's stock performance, and compensation programs should link executive compensation to stockholder value.
-One of the ways that the Company has sought to accomplish these goals is by making a significant portion of individual NEO compensation performance-based, such as through a performance-based annual bonus dependent on each NEO's performance relative to financial and other strategic objectives.
-In addition, the Company makes annual grants of stock options, which focus the NEO on creating stockholder value while encouraging executives to build an equity interest in the Company, and annual grants of time-based restricted stock units, which promote retention of key leadership talent.
-In 2019, part of the annual stock option grant to our CEO contains performance-based vesting, with vesting based on the achievement of challenging stock price hurdles, set between 25% and 75% above the grant date stock price, during a four-year performance period.
-Finally, the Company generally pays NEOs compensation that will be above peer company executive compensation when Company performance is above its peer companies and below peer company executive compensation when the Company's financial performance is below that of its peer companies.
+Accordingly, the Human Capital Committee believes that our NEOs should have a significant interest in the Company's stock performance, and compensation programs should link executive compensation to stockholder value.
+One of the ways that the Company has sought to accomplish these goals is by making a significant portion of individual NEO compensation performance-based, such as through a performance-based annual bonus dependent on each NEO's performance relative to financial and other strategic objectives awarding a portion of the annual grants to NEOs in the form of performance-based restricted stock units (PRSUs), which, for grants made in 2022, vest based on the achievement of certain stock price hurdles during the performance period, as described in more detail under the headings "Executive Compensation And Related Information" and "Compensation Discussion and Analysis."
+In addition, in 2022, the Company made a portion of its annual grants to NEOs in the form of time-based restricted stock units, which promote retention of key leadership talent.

-The Compensation Committee will continue to emphasize compensation arrangements that align the financial interests of Intevac's NEOs with the long-term interests of stockholders.
+The Human Capital Committee will continue to emphasize compensation arrangements that align the financial interests of Intevac's NEOs with the long-term interests of stockholders.
 Please refer to the section of this proxy statement entitled "Executive Compensation and Related Information" for a detailed discussion of Intevac's executive compensation practices and philosophy.

 We are asking our stockholders to indicate their support for our NEO compensation as described in this proxy statement.
-This vote is not intended to address any specific item of compensation, but rather the overall compensation of our NEOs and the philosophy, policies and practices described in this Proxy Statement.
-Accordingly, we ask our stockholders to vote "FOR" the following resolution at the 2020 Annual Meeting:
+This vote is not intended to address any specific item of compensation, but rather the overall compensation of our NEOs and the philosophy, policies and practices described in this proxy statement.
+Accordingly, we ask our stockholders to vote "FOR" the following resolution at the 2023 Annual Meeting:

-"RESOLVED, that the Company's stockholders approve, on a non-binding, advisory basis, the compensation of the named executive officers, as disclosed in the Company's Proxy Statement for the 2020 Annual Meeting of Stockholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the Compensation Discussion and Analysis, the tabular disclosure regarding such compensation and the accompanying narrative disclosure."
+"RESOLVED, that the Company's stockholders approve, on a non-binding, advisory basis, the compensation of the named executive officers, as disclosed in the Company's Proxy Statement for the 2023 Annual Meeting of Stockholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the Compensation Discussion and Analysis, the tabular disclosure regarding such compensation and the accompanying narrative disclosure."

-The Board of Directors recommends a vote "FOR" the approval, on a non-binding, advisory basis, of the compensation of the Company's executives named in the 2019 Summary Compensation Table, as disclosed in this proxy statement pursuant to the executive compensation disclosure rules of the Securities and Exchange Commission, which disclosure includes the Compensation Discussion and Analysis, the compensation tables and other executive compensation disclosures.
+The Board unanimously recommends a vote "FOR" the approval, on a non-binding, advisory basis, of the compensation of the Company's NEOs.

-The affirmative vote of the holders of a majority of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote on the proposal (provided that that vote also constitutes the affirmative vote of a majority of the required quorum) will be required to approve, on a non-binding, advisory basis, the compensation of the Company's NEOs.
+The affirmative vote of the holders of a majority of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote on the proposal will be required to approve, on a non-binding, advisory basis, the compensation of the Company's NEOs.